 The marketers at See’s Candies in San Francisco have identified 18 holidays that trigger chocolate buying.
 They gear their content around these holidays, which are chocolate-buying events.

 Can you find a similar rhythm to the year in your business?

 Content marketing is always a marathon, not a sprint.
-It’s forever.
-It’s not just a campaign.
+It’s a long game — perhaps forever.

 When you start up a new content venture, it’s tempting for marketers to use all your best content ideas right as you come out of the gate.
 Don’t fall into that trap!

 The problem: after a great initial launch, two or three months later your content cupboard lies bare.
 Worse, you’ve now set higher expectations with your audience – who expects you to keep up the pace you may not be able to sustain.

 Questions to ask as you decide

 Andy Crestodina at Orbit Media wisely advises considering certain questions when you decide on a blog publishing schedule:

 • How long is your sales cycle?
 Some sales happen in a flash.
 But in B2B, equipment sales can take 6 to 24 months from start to finish.